a312863063/SimSwapHD/README.md

 # Instructions
 ## 1.Environment preparation
 ### Step 1.Install packages for python
+&emsp;&emsp;1) Refer to the [SIMSWAP preparation](https://github.com/neuralchen/SimSwap/blob/main/docs/guidance/preparation.md) to install the python packages.<br />
-&emsp;&emsp;Refer to the [SIMSWAP preparation](https://github.com/neuralchen/SimSwap/blob/main/docs/guidance/preparation.md) to install the python packages and download the pretrained model;<br />
+&emsp;&emsp;2) Refer to the [SIMSWAP preparation](https://github.com/neuralchen/SimSwap/blob/main/docs/guidance/preparation.md) to download the 224-pix pretrained model (for finetune) or none and other necessary pretrained weights.<br /><br />
 ### Step 2.Modify the ```insightface``` package to support arbitrary-resolution training
 #### &emsp;&emsp;CONDA environment (recommend)
 &emsp;&emsp;If your use CONDA and conda environment name is ```simswap```, then find the code: <br />